 Large gas loads often result in multiple emboli in no distinct pattern on CT or MRI.
 While it is possible to see gas on non-contrasted CT of the head, its absence does not imply that no embolism occurred.
 MRI may show nothing at all or diffuse infarcts with surrounding edema.
 No current theory adequately explains this disparity, but evidence from Air Force high altitude chamber research clearly demonstrates this often frustrating disparity in radiographic imaging of confirmed gas emboli.

-The generally accepted treatment table is a US Navy Table 6 with conversion to Table 6A with a deep spike to 165-foot sea water (fsw) if there is no improvement during the first 10 minutes at 60 fsw.
+Pre-hospital management of divers with suspected gas embolism should include high-flow oxygen and rapid transport to an emergency department capable of evaluating and differentially diagnosing serious neurological injury.
+The head-down position or lateral decubitus positions are no longer recommended during transportation.
+The generally accepted hyperbaric oxygen treatment protocol is a US Navy Treatment Table 6 with conversion to Table 6A with a deep spike to 165-foot sea water (fsw) if there is no improvement during the first 10 minutes at 60 fsw.
 This has been noted to be most efficacious within the first two hours of symptom onset.
 Most centers consider US Navy Table 6, usually extended or even run back to back, to be adequate when outside this two-hour window.
 The rationale for this protocol is that the gas has typically passed through the vasculature, eliminating the need for a “bubble crushing” excursion to 165 and therefore reducing the risk to the practitioner who is caring for the patient.
 Also, there is a theoretical reduction in risk for the patient as they are never treated on a nitrogen-based mix which could, in theory, result in additional bubble growth.
 Patients requiring recompression where the clinical picture is unclear (AGE versus cerebral DCS) also may benefit from extended Table 6 treatments rather than Table 6A.
 Patients with iatrogenic AGE, without inhalation of compressed gas, possibly do not need compression to 165 fsw since there will be a minimal saturated gas load to eliminate in these patients.

 Prognosis in cerebral arterial gas embolism is directly related to time to recompression.
 The majority of gas embolism patients will do well when recompressed within the first two hours.
 Recompression within six hours still provides symptom improvement in many patients and full resolution in some.
 Delays to recompression of more than 6-8 hours are associated with worsened outcomes and are most often attributed to delays in diagnosis and delays in transfer to a hyperbaric chamber.